raviyadav5951/FlutterTimeTracker/README.md

 9. We moved the AuthBase object in SignInBLoc using constructor from SignInPage. we got the AuthBase auth from `final auth = Provider.of<AuthBase>(context,listen;false)` and passed in SignInBloc constructor.
 10. We created custom `_signIn` method which accepts function as an argument which will perform login for us and return the User.
+### Creating BLOC for EmailSignIn
+11. Create a EmailSignInModel class to move all the state vars into the EmailSignInModel class.
+12. Create a Bloc class around EmailSignInModel class.
+Strean<EmailSignInModel>
+13. Instead of setState we have created updateWith in Bloc class to update the attribute using this method. e.g. when we have to update loading state we use `widget.bloc.updateWith(isLoading:true)`
+14. Also created default constructor to init the EmailSignInModel with default values.
+15. We wrapped the email_sign_in_form build widget with StreamController which listen to stream changes whenever we update any attribute. (same like sign_in_page build method)
+16. We moved all the state variables inside the bloc.
+17.